Undergrads apply for free in October

 Federal Policy, Order and Directive Updates

-This webpage was created to provide the CMU community with updates and information related to executive orders and actions.
-We will post factual, verified information and updates to this page as often as possible, and we invite CMU students, faculty and staff to check back often
+This webpage was created to provide the CMU community with updates and information related to federal executive orders and actions.
+This page is maintained by the CMU Policy Compliance and Communications committee (PCC), which monitors government actions that could impact our community.
+We will use this page to share factual, verified information and updates as often as possible, and we invite CMU students, faculty and staff to check back regularly.

 Jump to: